cyberkaida/bootloaders-with-kaida/README.md

 # Bootloaders with Kaida!

 Welcome to Bootloaders with Kaida!
-This is a free class on writing low level bootloader code and implementing secure boot!
-This is useful not only for people writing bootloaders, but also for people curious about how computers work or people who want to try low level development!
+This is a free class on writing low level bootloader code and implementing secure boot.
+This is useful not only for people writing bootloaders, but also for people curious about how computers work or people who want to try low level development.

 In this class you will learn about bootloaders, how secure boot is typically implemented and about how to research hardware and develop a bootloader!